thisolivier/modeCodeTest/README.md

 I'm not sure how interest and return would differ, nor why itemised investments would track individual all time returns independenly from the total pot value.
 I will need to answer these.

 I'm curious what this iscolated problem is. "contains an isolated problem that we need to solve"

+Goals:
+- Fix the use of Enums (do not duplicate the information directly into the views)
+- Possibly move Enums to the view model (
+- Review nested single item stacks with padding (there should be a more efficient option)
+-